cyborgtechie/portfolio-wireframe/README.md

 # Portfolio HTML Wireframe
-Graybox wireframe for my portfolio
+Graybox wireframe for my portfolio.
 Displays each section of my portfolio in a mobile first design.